satisfactory-oas/spec/readme.md

 ## Getting started
 Currently, you can find versions of the specification at https://github.com/satisfactory-oas/spec/releases

+[Redocly documentation](https://redocly.com) is also available in the html file, `satisfactory-api-redoc.html` , which is included in current releases

 ## Plans
 - Publishing the spec to GitHub Pages on an organization-level
 - Docusaurus based OpenAPI-generated documentation